CompleteBlenderCreator2/04_Low_Poly_Chess_Set/README.md

 After watching (learning outcomes)…

 You will understand more about the choices you will make when combining and reusing your models.

 (Unique Video Reference: _CP_CBC)

-# 10 Bridging Edge Loops

-In this video (objectives)…

-Learning the power of bridging edge loops.
-Oops our pawn is lovely but has too many polygons!

-After watching (learning outcomes)…

-You will be able to link geometry together with the same number of edges.

-(Unique Video Reference: _CP_CBC)

-# Alternative To Bevelling

-# Bridging Different Edge Loops

-In this video (objectives)…

-How to link together dis-similar geometry.

-After watching (learning outcomes)…

-You will have learn how to join together geometry with differing connected edges.

-(Unique Video Reference: _CP_CBC)